-What is Web Decay and how Can it Hurt Your site?
+What is Web Decay and how Can it and Broken Links Hurt Your site?

-How harmful are dead links to search engine rankings?
+How harmful are broken links to search engine rankings?
 Or pages filled with outdated information?
 Can internal redirects on a site also hurt rankings?
 What about the redirects used on parked domains?

 The authors of the patent filing include:

 - Ziv Bar-Yossef, Senior Lecturer at Israel Institute of Technology – check out his publications page for some interesting papers, (added – 9/2/2006 – Dr. Bar-Yossef joined Google in August, 2006)

 - Shanmagasundaram Ravikumar, an IBM Researcher, and;

 Why should a search engine look at web decay?

 A search engine wants to provide useful, and timely information with the results that they return to searchers.
 One of the struggles that they have with this is that the web is growing rapidly, so they have to try to keep up with new pages.
 But, just as importantly, recent studies show that many web pages don’t last long, and the web exhibits rapid decay as well.

 Is it important to for page creators to keep links up to date and avoid web decay?